-How Fluent Can You Become After Using This Language App For Three Weeks?
+How Much Can You Learn After Using This Language App For Three Weeks?

 Is it actually possible to learn a new language in just three weeks?